On a heavy day, the state has to shift before the action can.

 What does a warm-up actually ask me to do?

-Something small and physical.
-Stand up, take a breath, move for a moment.
-It's a body-based reset rather than a mental one, because on a heavy day your state often has to shift before your focus will.
+Something small and physical, from a short list: a glass of water, a walk to another room and back, ten jumping jacks, clearing your desk surface.
+You can add your own, and any routines you keep show up here too.
+It is a body-based reset rather than a mental one, because on a heavy day your state often has to shift before your focus will.
 Nothing strenuous, and nothing you can get wrong.

 What happens after the warm-up?

-You flow into Just Start: one screen, one button, the first small step.
+You flow into Just Start: one question, then you're going, and the first small step.
 The warm-up isn't the finish line, it's the on-ramp.
 Once your state has shifted a little, beginning the actual task is the next thing, and it usually feels more approachable than it did a minute ago.